rasheedjimoh/qos/README.md

    - DNS traffic prioritization ensures fast and reliable domain name resolution, fundamental for accessing web resources and services on the internet.

 7. **SMTP (Simple Mail Transfer Protocol)**:
-   - Prioritizing SMTP traffic ensures efficient and reliable email delivery, crucial for business communication and collaboration.
+   - Prioritizing SMTP traffic ensures efficient and reliable email delivery, which is crucial for business communication and collaboration.

 8. **POP3 (Post Office Protocol version 3) and IMAP (Internet Message Access Protocol)**:
    - QoS prioritization of POP3 and IMAP traffic ensures responsive and efficient email access for users.